GLOBAL MARKETS-Oil surge fans inflation fears, dampens stocks | Business

 GLOBAL MARKETS-Oil surge fans inflation fears, dampens stocks

-Markets ignored signs that China's economic pain may be abating amid easing COVID-19 curbs and focused instead on the inflation outlook, as Brent crude futures dashed above $123 a barrel, a two-month high, and a Fed governor backed further interest rate hikes to tame prices.
-Oil may have further upside, analysts warn, citing Europe's decision to slash Russian oil imports, high U.S. summer demand and the easing of Chinese lockdowns at a time of tight global crude supply.
+Highly indebted Italy saw 10-year yields spike more than 7 basis points..
+On stock markets, a pan-European equity index slipped 0.3% while German shares lost 0.6%.

-European shares opened weaker on Tuesday and Wall Street was tipped for a fall, as surging oil prices fanned fears of further acceleration in global inflation, forcing the U.S. Federal Reserve and other central banks to keep raising interest rates.
-Markets ignored signs that China's economic pain may be abating amid easing COVID-19 curbs and focused instead on the inflation outlook, as Brent crude futures dashed above $123 a barrel, a two-month high, and a Fed governor backed further interest rate hikes to tame prices.
+European shares fell on Tuesday and Wall Street was tipped to start weaker as surging oil prices fanned fears of further acceleration in global inflation that would keep the U.S. Federal Reserve and other central banks raising interest rates.
+Markets looked past signs that China's economic pain might be abating amid easing COVID-19 curbs and focused instead on the inflation outlook.
+Eurozone inflation hit a record high of 8.1% in May, a day after German price growth accelerated to 8.7%.
+Inflation was last this high during the 1973/74 oil shocks.

 He said stock markets were not out of the woods despite a rebound from mid-month troughs.
 That rebound was spurred by perceptions that inflation may have peaked and a pullback in Fed rate hike expectations.
 "What happens to markets depends on whether we see some normalization in inflation in the second half of the year," Savary said.

-Eurozone inflation due for release later on Tuesday is expected to come in at a record 7.7%.
-MSCI's global stock index is set to end May with a small loss, its first monthly fall this year, while a pan-European index slipped 0.4% on Tuesday.
+While still 40 bps below their early-May highs, yields have moved away from six-week lows hit recently.
+Some of that momentum stems from comments by Fed Governor Christopher Waller who on Monday advocated 50 basis-point rate rises until there was a "substantial" reduction in inflation.

-Futures for the U.S. S&P 500 and Nasdaq indexes were down 0.4% and 0.3% respectively.
+His comments dampened hopes of a rate hike pause in September.
 CHINA CURBS EASED

 The mood was more cheerful in Asia earlier, when China unveiled policy support details, including cash handouts for hiring graduates and support for internet companies' offshore listings.
-China's official PMI for May also showed factory activity continued to decline but at a slower pace than in April.
+China's official PMI also showed factory activity declined in May but at a slower pace than in April.

-That allowed Chinese blue-chip shares to rise 1.6% while MSCI's index of Asian shares outside Japan was up 0.7%.
-The news from China lifted the Australian dollar although it later gave up those gains to trade 0.2% lower versus the U.S. dollar.
-The regional fallout from China's slowdown was also evident in Japan, which logged a sharp fall in April factory activity.
+That helped Chinese blue-chip shares rise 1.6% while MSCI's index of Asian shares outside Japan was up 0.7%.
+The news from China lifted the Australian dollar although it later turned lower to trade 0.2% down against the U.S. dollar.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)